 Messenger's three black symbols make him hard to mesh with multicolor decks, but also greatly increase your black devotion for Asphodel's effect.
-In fact, Messenger serves as a a sort of cheaper 1v1 Asphodel specialist.
+In fact, Messenger serves as a sort of cheaper 1v1 Asphodel specialist.
 3/2 is decent for his cost, and although Messenger enters the field tapped, he makes a target opponent lose two life.

 Additionally, Messenger bears undying, reviving himself with a +1/+1 counter when he dies without on.
-Not only does this grant a powerful 4/3 beatstick, it reactivates the lifedrain ignition, again hitting an opponent for two life!
+Not only does this grant a powerful 4/3 beatstick, but it also reactivates the lifedrain ignition, again hitting an opponent for two life!

 Cryptbreaker bears the typically low 1/1 stats of a single cost creature, but his mana ability does exactly what you need zombies to do: stock your graveyard and swarm.
 By tapping, spending two mana, and discarding a card, you create a 2/2 zombie token.

 Normally, discarding is a disadvantage, but it's a quick way for zombies to fill your graveyard, and the token creature will stave off attacks in the meantime.
 Cryptbreaker also lets you tap three of your untapped zombies and lose a life to draw a card, adeptly replenishing your depleted hand.

 Gravecrawler offers two great benefits for one small price.
 He's one of the stronger single-cost units in the game, bearing a sweet 2/1 power and toughness.
 Unfortunately, Gravecrawler can't block, but what he can do is be cast from the graveyard as long as you control a zombie!